The Four Noble Truths

 1. Sensual desireKāma-chanda

-Recognize sensual desire when it arises in meditation.
-Note it ('desire') and gently return focus to your meditation object (e.g., breath).
-Contemplate unattractiveness (asubha) or impermanence as antidotes.
+Recognize sensual desire.
+Note it ('desire') & gently return focus to meditation object.
+Contemplate unattractiveness (asubha) or impermanence.

 2. Ill willVyāpāda / Byāpāda